 The Children’s Health Insurance Program in Minnesota is an extension of the Medicaid program.
 What is covered by CHIP Medicaid is often the same, although the cost for coverage will vary between the programs.
 Medicaid ineligible children can still be covered under this program if they meet the qualifications for CHIP.
 The main difference between these two programs is that Medicaid recipients do not have to pay a premium to keep their health benefits while those on MinnesotaCare do.
 CHIP recipients may have to pay a small portion of the price of their medical care.
 Medicaid costs for coverage are nominal or nonexistence since these beneficiaries have the fewest resources and highest medical need, whereas those who are eligible for CHIP have higher household incomes.

-Who is eligible for CHIP in Minnesota?
+Who qualifies for CHIP in Minnesota?

 The Minnesota Children’s Health Insurance Program is for minors who are younger than 19 years of age and U.S. citizens or qualifying legal aliens.
 Unlike Medicaid for children, application cannot be under the coverage of another insurance policy.
 Petitioners must also come from households with incomes within the program’s limits.
 Income level is the largest determining factor for enrollment, as those with very low income can qualify for Medicaid for children instead of CHIP.
 Income is looked at in regard to household size.
 For example, those in a smaller family will have lower income criteria than those with larger families.

 These guidelines are only for CHIP enrollment, as adults who meet the guidelines for enrolling in other MinnesotaCare programs will not be considered to be part of the CHIP program.
 In most cases, pregnant women with Medicaid eligibility will be able to be enrolled in the Minnesota Medical Assistance program.